sidmulajkar/sidsblog/sidmulajkar/content/posts/when-indexes-are-not-useable.md

 ---
 title: "Effective Strategies to Optimize Database Performance: Insights into Unusable Indexes"
-categories: [mysql, database, btrees, index, data structures, database, indexing, sidsblog]
+categories: [when to use indexes to optimize performance, mysql, database, btrees, index, data structures, database, indexing, sidsblog]
-tags: [btree, b tree, bplus-trees, trees, tree, tree data structure, data structures, database, indexing, sidsblog]
+tags: [when to use indexes to optimize performance, btree, b tree, bplus-trees, trees, tree, tree data structure, data structures, database, indexing, sidsblog]
 date: 2021-11-16T17:26:04+05:30
 description: "This tutorial will help you understand effective strategies to optimize database performance and when indexes are become Unusable Indexes"
 author: Siddhant Mulajkar